SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_i2c_follower/readme.md

 ### Hardware Requirements

 - Windows PC
+- Silicon Labs [Si917 Evaluation Kit WSTK/WPK + BRD4338A] It wil act as a leader
-- Silicon Labs [Si917 Evaluation Kit WSTK/WPK + BRD4325A]
+- Silicon Labs [Si917 Evaluation Kit WSTK/WPK + BRD4338A] It wil act as a follower

 ![Figure: Introduction](resources/readme/image506a.png)